peterrichards-lr/liferay-workflow-extensions/docs/README.md

 ### Liferay Version Dependency

-These extensions have been tested with 7.4 U30.
+These extensions have been tested with 7.4 U92.

-There is a known bug which was introduced in U21 which prevents the extensions being used for version U21 to U29 inclusively.

 ## Example Workflow